 Master's Degrees in Engineering.
-The academic research degrees of Master of Chemical Engineering (M.Ch.E.), Master of Civil Engineering (M.C.E.), Master of Electrical Engineering (M.E.E.), Master of Science in Mechanical Engineering (M.S.M.E.), and Master of Materials Science and Engineering (M.M.S.E.) are conferred under the direction of each of these departments in the College of Engineering.
+The academic research degrees of Master of Chemical Engineering (M.Ch.E.), Master of Civil Engineering (M.C.E.), Master of Science in Electrical and Computer Engineering (M.S.E.C.E.), Master of Science in Mechanical Engineering (M.S.M.E.), and Master of Materials Science and Engineering (M.M.S.E.) are conferred under the direction of each of these departments in the College of Engineering.
 In addition, the non-thesis Master of Engineering: Mechanical (M.E.M.) is available.

 Master of Environmental and Energy Policy.
-The program leading to the Master of Environmental and Energy Policy (M E E P) is designed for students who wish to study environmental and energy policy issues.
+The program leading to the Master of Environmental and Energy Policy (M.E.E.P.) is designed for students who wish to study environmental and energy policy issues.
 The program is administered by the School of Urban Affairs and Public Policy in the College of Human Services, Education, and Public Policy.